• Menu

 Wirt decided to establish a new school for black students, Theodore Roosevelt High School, and transferred the students out of Emerson.
 The issue of desegregation returned in 1945 when hundreds of white students walked out of the newly integrated Froebel School, prompting a visit by Frank Sinatra to help ease tensions, speaking at the Gary Memorial Auditorium about equality and acceptance.
 In 1946, the Gary school board adopted a desegregation policy, but discrimination continued as Emerson’s white student body staged a second walkout in protest.
 It wasn’t until 1949 that Indiana state law desegregated public schools.

-The Emerson School swimming pool.
-1910
+Emerson School

 Emerson School for Visual and Performing Arts

 Due to a shrinking enrollment caused by the city’s decline, Emerson closed as a high school in 1981 and reopened as a magnet school.
-The school lacked identity as the community referred to the school as Emerson VPA, Emerson High School, Gary High School, Gary-Emerson School, and the Gary School until 1987 when the name was officially changed to Emerson School for the Visual and Performing Arts.
+The school lacked identity as the community referred to the school as Emerson VPA, Emerson High School, Gary High School, Gary-Emerson School, and the Gary School until 1987, when the name was officially changed to Emerson School for the Visual and Performing Arts.
 The school was renovated in 1998, including a computer lab, new stage drapery, and rigging.
 The indoor swimming pool was filled in and replaced with a shower and dressing room.

 Deterioration of the historic Emerson High School

 The following month, an early evaluation of the school’s air quality brought positive news, and the school boards announced the cleanup was a success.
-A more thorough evaluation was later conducted, and it was found that the mold was still present and much more severe than previously thought.
+A more thorough assessment was later conducted, and it was found that the mold was still present and much more severe than previously thought.
 With no funds left, the school board closed Emerson after serving the community for 99 years.

 The building was listed on the National Register of Historic Places in 1995, but despite its status and history, it has remained vacant since its closure.
 Over the years, the building has been heavily vandalized while many other schools in the city would close due to academic failures and massive debt incurred by the Gary Community School District.
 The Emerson High School made national headlines in 2015 when a 17-year-old girl was found strangled to death in the building, spotlighting the immense blight and crime the city faces.
 As many would put it, Gary was a dying city.